cramerjillian/summer-chores/README.md

-# Summer Chores (Callback Version)
+# Summer Chores

-This code simulates completing a list of summer chores using callback functions.
+These three scrips simulate completing a list of summer chores using asynchronous Javascript.
 The person must complete the following list of chores in this specific order:

 1. Mowing the yard
 2. Weedeating the edges of the house and fence line